alvinzean/OPNs/README.md

 ## Usage

 - ### OPNs Class(opns.py)
-The **OPN** class includes the definition of OPNs and their basic operations.
+The **OPNs** class includes the definition of OPNs and their basic operations.
 It overrides the standard arithmetic operators to support custom rules.

 #### Basic OPNs Operations